-My Indigenous Traditional healers and teachers at Anishnawbe Health Toronto started me on the path toward my true identity: my Spirit Name, my Clan, and Colors, and gave me opportunities and help as I learn my role in this sacred community.
+My Indigenous Traditional healers and teachers started me on the path toward my true identity: my Spirit Name, my Clan, and Colors, and gave me opportunities and help as I learn my role in this sacred community.

-The impact this re-connection with my deep self is having on my life – my self-confidence, my sense of purpose and most of all, a deep understanding of my true, eternal nature – is stunning.
+The impact this re-connection with my deep self had on my life – my self-confidence, my sense of purpose and most of all, a deep understanding of my true, eternal nature – is stunning.

 How would you live your life if your very name itself reflected who you are, and your purpose for this mission on Grandmother Earth?

 How would it affect the way you offer your gifts, talents, and services to our human family, if you learned that all your interests and experiences are inherently based in your Spiritual Identity, expressed through your role in a particular Clan while here on earth?

 Can you imagine what having that knowledge would do to the globalists who are trying to enslave all the people of the world?